 What to do with your fridge when you go away

 Going on a prolonged holiday?
 The best thing to do – if you don't want to return to a fridge of moldy food – is to remove anything that's at risk of going off, and freeze it if possible.
 Better still, if your home is prone to power cuts, eat it before you go.

 If you're going to be away for a really long time, it's best to empty the fridge completely, switch it off, clean it and leave its door open.

 Then, just get your online grocery shop lined up for your return and you'll thank past self for being so organised.

-14. How to deodorise a fridge between cleaning
+How to deodorize a refrigerator between cleans

 Depending on what kinds of food you store in your fridge, even a regularly cleaned one can be a bit whiffy.
 Cheese, garlic, and other strong-smelling foods are often responsible for an unpleasant smell in the fridge, even when the food is in good condition.
 Storing smelly foods in airtight containers is a good way to ensure your fridge doesn't smell, but another option is placing a cup filled with baking soda inside your fridge (you might need you on each shelf for larger fridges).
 Baking soda absorbs strong smells and prevents them from lingering inside the appliance.

 A few final fridge cleaning tips from the pros.
 Maker mentions, 'It’s important you dry everything really well because you don’t want any excess moisture going into the fridge after you’ve cleaned it’.